ricsanfre/pi-cluster/documentation/monitoring.md

                   requests:
                     storage: 50Gi
       grafana:
+        # Admin user password
         adminPassword: "admin_password"
+        # List of grafana plugins to be installed
+        plugins:
+          - grafana-piechart-panel
    ```yml

 - Step 3: Install kube-Prometheus-stack in the monitoring namespace with the overriden values